 Agent/Intermediary Risk.
-If a Fixed Income Fund holds a loan through another financial intermediary, as is the case with a participation, or relies on another financial intermediary to administer the loan, as is the case with most multi-lender facilities, the Fixed Income Fund's receipt of principal and interest on the loan and the value of the Fixed Income Fund's loan investment will depend at least in part on the credit standing of the financial intermediary and therefore will be subject to the credit risk of the intermediary.
-The Fixed Income Fund will be required to rely upon the financial intermediary from which it purchases a participation interest to collect and pass on to the Fixed Income Fund such payments and to enforce the Fixed Income Fund's rights and may not be able to cause the financial intermediary to take what it considers to be appropriate action.
-As a result, an insolvency, bankruptcy or reorganization of the financial intermediary may delay or prevent the Fixed Income Fund from receiving principal interest and other amounts with respect to the Fixed Income Fund's interest in the loan.
-In addition, if a Fixed Income Fund relies on a financial intermediary to administer a loan, the Fixed Income Fund is subject to the risk that the financial intermediary may be unwilling or unable to demand and receive payments from the borrower in respect of the loan, or otherwise unwilling or unable to perform its administrative obligations.
+If a Fund holds a loan through another financial intermediary, as is the case with a participation, or relies on another financial intermediary to administer the loan, as is the case with most multi-lender facilities, the Fund's receipt of principal and interest on the loan and the value of the Fund's loan investment will depend at least in part on the credit standing of the financial intermediary and therefore will be subject to the credit risk of the intermediary.
+The Fund will be required to rely upon the financial intermediary from which it purchases a participation interest to collect and pass on to the Fund such payments and to enforce the Fund's rights and may not be able to cause the financial intermediary to take what it considers to be appropriate action.
+As a result, an insolvency, bankruptcy or reorganization of the financial intermediary may delay or prevent the Fund from receiving principal interest and other amounts with respect to the Fund's interest in the loan.
+In addition, if a Fund relies on a financial intermediary to administer a loan, the Fund is subject to the risk that the financial intermediary may be unwilling or unable to perform its administrative obligations.

 Collateral Impairment Risk.
-Even if a loan to which a Fixed Income Fund is exposed is secured, there can be no assurance that the collateral will, when recovered and liquidated, generate sufficient (or any) funds to offset any losses associated with a defaulting loan.
-This risk is increased if the Fixed Income Fund's loans are secured by a single asset.
-In addition, a Fixed Income Fund's interest in collateral securing a loan may be found invalid or may be used to pay other outstanding obligations of the borrower under applicable law.
-In the event that a borrower defaults, a Fixed Income Fund's access to the collateral may be limited by bankruptcy and other insolvency laws.
-There is also the risk that the collateral may be difficult to liquidate, that all or some of the collateral may be illiquid or that a Fixed Income Fund's rights to collateral may be limited by bankruptcy or insolvency laws.
-A Fixed Income Fund may have to participate in legal proceedings or take possession of and manage assets that secure the issuer's obligations.
-This could increase a Fixed Income Fund's operating expenses and decrease its NAV.
+Even if a loan to which a Fund is exposed is secured, there can be no assurance that the collateral will, when recovered and liquidated, generate sufficient (or any) funds to offset any losses associated with a defaulting loan.
+This risk is increased if the Fund's loans are secured by a single asset.
+In addition, a Fund's interest in collateral securing a loan may be found invalid or may be used to pay other outstanding obligations of the borrower under applicable law.
+In the event that a borrower defaults, a Fund's access to the collateral may be limited by bankruptcy and other insolvency laws.
+There is also the risk that the collateral may be difficult to liquidate, that all or some of the collateral may be illiquid or that the Fund's rights to collateral may be limited by bankruptcy or insolvency laws.
+A Fund may have to participate in legal proceedings or take possession of and manage assets that secure the issuer's obligations.
+This could increase a Fund's operating expenses and decrease their NAVs.

 Equity Securities and Warrants Risk.
-The acquisition of equity securities may generally be incidental to a Fixed Income Fund's purchase of a loan.
-A Fixed Income Fund may acquire equity securities as part of an instrument combining a loan and equity securities of a borrower or its affiliates.
-A Fixed Income Fund also may acquire equity securities issued in exchange for a loan or in connection with the default and/or restructuring of a loan, including subordinated and unsecured loans, and high yield securities.
+The acquisition of equity securities may generally be incidental to a Fund's purchase of a loan.
+A Fund may acquire equity securities as part of an instrument combining a loan and equity securities of a borrower or its affiliates.
+A Fund may acquire equity securities issued in exchange for a loan or in connection with the default and/or restructuring of a loan, including subordinated and unsecured loans, and high yield securities.
 Equity securities include common stocks, preferred stocks and securities convertible into common stock.
 Equity securities are subject to market risks and the risks of changes to the financial condition of the issuer, and fluctuations in value.

 Highly Leveraged Transactions Risk.
-A Fixed Income Fund may invest in loans or debt instruments made in connection with highly leveraged transactions.
+A Fund may invest in loans or debt instruments made in connection with highly leveraged transactions.
 These transactions may include operating loans, leveraged buyout loans, leveraged capitalization loans and other types of acquisition financing.
 Those loans are subject to greater credit and liquidity risks than other types of loans and are generally considered speculative.
-If a Fixed Income Fund voluntarily or involuntarily sold those types of loans, it might not receive the full value it expected.
+If a Fund voluntarily or involuntarily sold those types of loans, it might not receive the full value it expected.